GrosSlava/gaml-c/README.md

 ## Guides

-You can find the complete manuals in the *Documentation* folder. \
+You can find the complete manuals in the *Documentation* folder.
-Or you can use [GitBook](https://grosslava.gitbook.io/gaml-c/)

 ### Guides overview